 The Society of Jesus formally mandates and supports record keeping and the maintenance of archives to provide a window into the origins, development, spirit, and charism of the Society and its members throughout the world.

-Since 1997, The Jesuit Archives: Central United States, located in the Central West End of St. Louis, Missouri has housed the collective memory of seven past and current administrative provinces of the Society of Jesus in the United States.
-These seven include the Central and Southern, Chicago, Chicago-Detroit, Detroit, Missouri, Wisconsin, New York and New England Provinces.
-In 2000, the archives accepted the records of the governing body of the Society of Jesus in the US, the Jesuit Conference of Canada and the United States.
+The Jesuit Archives and Research Center houses the collective memory of ten past and current administrative provinces of the Society of Jesus in the United States.
+These ten include the Central and Southern, Chicago, Chicago-Detroit, Detroit, Midwest, Missouri, New England, New York, Northeast, and Wisconsin Provinces.
+The archives also houses the records of the governing body of the Society of Jesus in the US, the Jesuit Conference of Canada and the United States.

 Mission of the Jesuit Archives